St Aloysius' College, Glasgow: Junior School and Kindergarten

 St Aloysius' College Kindergarten and Junior School in Glasgow support children from the ages of 3 to 12 years old.
 The kindergarten is situated in the Mount Building, while the Junior school is in a modern building along Hill Street.
 As well as attending lessons in the Junior school, the pupils will also receive preparation for the sacraments of Reconciliation, Confirmation and First Holy Communion as part of the school's three-fold tuition for their academic, social and spiritual lives.

 Sport

-Aloysius' rugby team won the Scottish Rugby U16 Schools' Cup Final in 2016, and in 2022, the U18 1st XV won the schools’ shield final.
+St Aloysius' College's rugby team won the Scottish Rugby U16 Schools' Cup Final in 2016, and in 2022, the U18 1st XV won the schools’ shield final.